Principal Quality Standards

 - Demo Excel system: This system is designed for demonstration and decision making purposes.
 Anyone can use and access this system.
 This system cannot be used for final evaluation purposes because weighting decisions must be made by the district in order to get accurate final ratings.
 Districts must download and distribute the appropriate “Final” evaluation system to their evaluators with the appropriate weighting that the district selected.
 The demo should NOT be used for final evaluation purposes.

-- Self Evaluation Excel Rubric: This rubric is designed so that principals can perform a self-evaluation and possibly share this self-evaluation with their evaluator.
-This rubric only contains the 50% professional practices and does not contain the 50% Measures of Student Learning.
+- Self Evaluation Excel Rubric: This rubric is designed so that principals an assistant principals can perform a self-evaluation and possibly share this self-evaluation with their evaluator.
+This rubric only contains the 50 percent professional practices and does not contain the 50 percent measures of student learning.

 - Measures of Student Learning Excel Tool: This tool is a stand-alone tool used to help define, weight and score measures of student learning for use in educator evaluations.
 This tool, by itself, is not designed for final evaluation purposes.

 The "Measures of Student Learning Guidance" is intended to give districts and BOCES a starting point for determining the 50 percent measures of student learning portion of teacher and principal evaluations.
 CDE is using pilot experience and overall feedback to improve this guidance over time.
 To access, visit the Measures of Student Learning Guidance website.